sairajk/Image-Super-Resolution-Application/README.md

 # Single Image Super Resolution (with GUI)

 Image super resolution refers to the task of estimating a high-resolution image from its lower resolution version.
 In a more simple sense it requires us to generate pixel values for interpolating the given low resolution image to make it large.
 In this project I employ a deep learning approach to super resolve images to double or quadruple the original image.
-I used Keras with Tensorflow backend to implement the model in Python 3.
+I used __Keras__ with _Tensorflow_ backend to implement the model in __Python 3__.
 The model I used is fairly simple and conists of layers of Convolutional and Deconvolutional with skip connections.
-A Mean Squared Error (MSE) loss is used to guide our model.
-I also designed a GUI with the model to make it to be used easily.
+A _Mean Squared Error (MSE)_ loss is used to guide our model.
+I also designed a __GUI__ with the model to make it to be used easily.

 <p align="center">
   <img src="screenshots/SR_example.jpg" alt="Super Resolution Example"